MichaelCurrin/python-package-quickstart/docs/index.md

-# Online Documentation
+# Python Packages Tutorial

 Repo: [MichaelCurrin/python-package-quickstart](https://github.com/MichaelCurrin/python-package-quickstart)

 ## About

-This project is a quick reference, resources and demo for making a Python project installable using the `pip install PACKAGE` command.
+This project is a quick reference, tutorial and demo for making a Python project installable using the `pip install PACKAGE` command.
 For full details, see the linked resources.

 - _Python 3.6+_
 - _Project settings configured for VS Code_